xenocrat/HTTPHeader/README.md

 ## Usage

-Methods will check for the corresponding header in the `$_SERVER` superglobal by default, but will also accept a string containing a complete header as an argument.
+Methods will check for the corresponding header in the `$_SERVER` superglobal.
+Alternatively a string containing a complete header can be supplied as an argument.
 Methods will return `false` if the request header is not present or cannot be parsed.

 ### `HTTPHeader::Accept()`

-Returns an array sorted by "q" value:
+Returns an array sorted by "q" value.

+Example:

     Array
     (